 How to Find Reliable Salary Data

-Offering market competitive compensation packages are key in attracting and retaining top talent, but how does an organization know if they are competitive?
+Offering a market-competitive compensation package is key in attracting and retaining top talent, but how does an organization know if they are competitive?

 Employees and managers can (and do) search the internet to find free information on salaries.
 However, this free information is often anecdotal and not collected and reported in a structured and scientific manner leaving employees with a false sense of their market value.
 Finding reliable salary data for an organization's industry and geographic location is not always obvious.